nubbsterr/ELK-SIEM-Setup/README.md

 Script Block Logging needs to be enable in accordance to PS 5.1 documentation below.
 See sources for more info.

-Will create Kill Chain diagram of attack.
+Will create Kill Chain diagram of attack using Excalidraw.

 # Sources
 - [MITRE ATT&CK Website for TTPs.](https://attack.mitre.org/)